 For the wedding party processional songs, you should choose wedding ceremony music that’s tempo matches the average walking pace.
 After all, you don’t want your groomsmen and bridesmaids sprinting or shuffling their way up to the alter.
 Pachelbel’s “Canon in D” has been a fan favourite for ages.

 Bride’s processional songs

 To leave your ceremony without any noticeable gaps, you may want to have some interlude songs queued up.
 These will help with smooth transitions between different parts of your ceremony and not leave you with any awkward silences.
 You’ll probably want to choose songs without lyrics so as to not take the spotlight off of you and your S.O.
-Felix Mendelsson’s “Adagio”, Schubert’s “Ave Maria” and striped down versions of pop songs all work well.
+Felix Mendelsson’s “Adagio”, Schubert’s “Ave Maria” and stripped down versions of pop songs all work well.

 Once you’ve said your “I do’s” you’ll want to celebrate.
-Before hitting your wedding reception strut back down the aisle to an upbeat jam to celebrate your marriage and to get the crowd hyped for the party to come.
+Before hitting your wedding reception strut back down the aisle to an upbeat recessional song to celebrate your marriage and to get the crowd hyped for the party to come.
 Think Outkast’s “Hey Ya”, Stevie Wonder’s “Signed, Sealed, Delivered (I’m Yours)”, Beyonce’s “Love On Top” or something with a similar vibe.

-There’s a good chance your guests will stick around to dry their tears and gather their belongings after your ceremony has wrapped, so you should be prepared with some music.
+There’s a good chance your guests will stick around to dry their tears and gather their belongings after your ceremony has wrapped, so you should be prepared with some more wedding ceremony music.
 The tracks that follow the recessional songs should have a similar upbeat vibe, prepping them for the reception to come.
 Think top 40 hits or classic tracks that everyone knows the words to.